 The photo was taken by Australian “astro” photographer Alex Cherney at CSIRO’s Murchison Radio-astronomy Observatory in remote Western Australia, around 800km north of Perth.

-On March 2, fifty CSIRO staff will participate in their first Sydney Gay and Lesbian Mardi Gras parade, holding a giant DNA double helix to celebrate the organisation’s commitment to diversity.
+On March 2, fifty CSIRO staff will participate in their first Sydney Gay and Lesbian Mardi Gras parade.
+They’ll hold a giant DNA double helix to celebrate the organisation’s commitment to diversity.

 CSIRO Chief Executive Dr Larry Marshall said diversity “is in our DNA, and our LGBTQI+ community is a crucial part of CSIRO’s DNA.”